Is Mindy Kaling the new age 30 something Barbie doll?

 Not having ever looked up to Barbie for the right or wrong reasons, I guess I didn’t understand this debate until last night when I was watching the first season of the Mindy Project.
 Mindy manages to find a new guy to date (sometimes even bed) in every single episode just like hailing a cab in NYC.
 This portrayal attempts to destroy the stereotype of an American woman of colour in her 30s, while isolating the average woman in the audience, because this portrayal is far from the truth.

-I’ve single friends who are beautiful, smart, successful, witty, funny and the most wonderful human beings who have to scavenge the market of single men for years before they find anyone remotely good and this, my friends is the hard truth.
+I’ve single friends who are beautiful, smart, successful, witty, funny and the most wonderful human beings I know.
+Yet these women have had to scavenge the market for years before they can find a man who is remotely decent.
+This, my friends, is the hard truth.
 So, single women out there, if you’re obsessed or in awe of “The Mindy Project”, I agree it’s a great sitcom but don’t kill yourselves over it for it’s not a tiny bit real (just like the Barbie doll).